nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 ## API Use Case ##

+The "Register a patient" capability should either create a new temporary patient registration or re-activate an existing "Inactive" patient registration as a temporary patient registration within the GP Practice system ([Definition of a GP Connect Active Patient](/overview_glossary.html#active-patient)).

 This specification describes a single use case.
 For complete details and background please see the [Foundations Capability Bundle](foundations.html).

 {% include note.html content="This API use case is designed only to support the need to  register a **temporary** patient at a federated organisation as an enabler for federated appointment bookings.
 It is not a full patient registration endpoint, and does not change a patients' registered practice information as held on Personal Demographics Service (PDS)" %}